 - Increase the capacity of early care and education researchers to analyze existing data sets and disseminate their findings to multiple audiences.

-The 20 grantees (below) were funded with Secondary Analyses of Data on Early Care and Education Grants.
+The 20 grantees (below) were funded with Secondary Analyses of Data on Early Care and Education Grants (PDF).

 Point(s) of contact: Jenessa Malin and Bonnie Mackintosh.